Understanding Texas Comparative Negligence Laws

 Personal injuries occur due to a wide range of causes and factors.
 Every year, millions are injured in hazardous situations like car accidents, workplace accidents, unsafe premises, pedestrian accidents, and more.

 Sometimes, accidents are clearly the fault of one person.
 Other times, liability is more complicated.
-In Texas, however, the way you recover compensation may be different than in other states due to its unique Comparative Negligence law.
+In Texas, however, the way you recover compensation may be different than in other states due to its unique comparative negligence law.

 In terms of compensation, proportionate responsibility might look like this: